Wüstite

-Wüstite (FeO) is a mineral form of iron(II) oxide found with meteorites and native iron.
+Wüstite (FeO, sometimes also written as Fe0.95O) is a mineral form of mostly iron(II) oxide found with meteorites and native iron.
 It has a grey colour with a greenish tint in reflected light.
 Wüstite crystallizes in the isometric-hexoctahedral crystal system in opaque to translucent metallic grains.
 It has a Mohs hardness of 5 to 5.5 and a specific gravity of 5.88.
 Wüstite is a typical example of a non-stoichiometric compound.

 Wüstite was named after Fritz Wüst (1860–1938), a German metallurgist and founding director of the Kaiser-Wilhelm-Institut für Eisenforschung (presently Max Planck Institute for Iron Research GmbH).

 In addition to its type locality in Germany, it has been reported from Disko Island, Greenland; the Jharia coalfield, Jharkhand, India; and as inclusions in diamonds in a number of kimberlite pipes.
 It also is reported from deep sea manganese nodules.

 Its presence indicates a highly reducing environment.

 Wüstite redox buffer

-Iron minerals on the earth's surface are typically richly oxidized, forming hematite, with Fe3+ state, or in somewhat less oxidizing environments, magnetite, with a mixture of Fe3+ and Fe2+.
+Iron minerals on the Earth's surface are typically richly oxidized, forming hematite, with Fe3+ state, or in somewhat less oxidizing environments, magnetite, with a mixture of Fe3+ and Fe2+.
 Wüstite, in geochemistry, defines a redox buffer of oxidation within rocks at which point the rock is so reduced that Fe3+, and thus hematite, is absent.

 As the redox state of a rock is further reduced, magnetite is converted to wüstite.
 This occurs by conversion of the Fe3+ ions in magnetite to Fe2+ ions.
 An example reaction is presented below: